Skip to content

 Other works will include the installation of raised tables to lower vehicle speeds together with a cycle friendly zebra crossing and upgrades to the street lighting.
 The contractor working hours will be between 7.00am and 7.00pm, Monday to Friday.

-The contractor for the works will be Mac Plant Construction.
+The contractor for the works are Mac Plant Construction.

 Background to the scheme